kube-hetzner/terraform-hcloud-kube-hetzner/README.md

               number: 80
 ```

-_⚠️ In case of using Ingress-Nginx as ingress controller, if you choose to use the HTTP challenge method you need to do an additional step of adding variable `lb_hostname = "cluster.example.org"` to your kube.tf.
-You must set it to a FQDN that points to your LB address._
+_⚠️ In case of using Ingress-Nginx as an ingress controller if you choose to use the HTTP challenge method you need to do an additional step of adding variable `lb_hostname = "cluster.example.org"` to your kube.tf.
+You must set it to an FQDN that points to your LB address._

 _This is to circumvent this known issue https://github.com/cert-manager/cert-manager/issues/466, also see https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner/issues/354.
 Otherwise, you can just use the DNS challenge, which does not require any additional tweaks to work._